Driving Whilst Intoxicated (DWI) Penalties in Australia

 DWI offences of exceeding PCA and DUI are governed by the Road Traffic Act 1961.
-Drink Driving and Penalties in South Australia contains more information about the specific ranges of PCA and penalties for DWI offences.
+Drink Driving and Penalties in South Australia contains more information about the specific ranges of PCA and penalties for offences.

-- A BAC of 0.08 or higher attracts an automatic disqualification until the matter is resolved in court.
+In Western Australia, a BAC range between 0.05 and 0.079 will attract an infringement notice.
+A BAC of 0.08 or higher attracts an automatic disqualification until the matter is resolved in court.

 Separate penalties apply for drivers who must maintain a zero alcohol limit whilst driving.
 Drink Driving Penalties in Western Australia has more information.